colonyos/pycolonies/README.md

     colonies.close(process["processid"], [arg], executor_prvkey)
 ```

-The *close* method sets the output (same the args in this case) and the process state to "successful".
+The *close* method sets the output (same the args in this case) and the process state to *successful*.
 Only the executor assigned to a process may alter process information stored on the Colonies server.
-By setting the *maxexectime* attribute on the function spec, it is possible to specify how long time an executor may run a process before is released back the waiting queue at the Colonies server.
+By setting the *maxexectime* attribute on the function spec, it is possible to specify how long an executor may run a process before it is released back the waiting queue at the Colonies server.
 This is a very useful feature to implement robust processing pipelines.

 See [echo.py](https://github.com/colonyos/pycolonies/blob/main/examples/echo_executor.py) for a full example.
 Type the command below to start the *echo executor*.